Mobioos/Forge-BankWeb/README.md

   - [`variants/bronze`](https://github.com/Mobioos/Forge-BankWeb/tree/variants/bronze): The [*Bronze*](#the-bronze-customization) variant.

 # Pre-requisites
-To build and execute the application, as well allow the computation of Maps by <span style="color: #e66300;">Mobioos Forge</span> for the BankWeb application, you need to configure your computer and VScode to support web and .NET development.
+To build and execute the application and use <span style="color: #e66300;">Mobioos Forge</span> for the BankWeb application, you need to configure your computer and VScode to support web and .NET development.
 Thus you need to perform the following steps:
 - Backend:
   - **Ensure you have the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) installed on your computer**: It lets you compile and execute the application's backend.
-  - **Install the [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension**: This allows <span style="color: #e66300;">Mobioos Forge</span> to compute the Maps for the backend.
+  - **Install the [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension**: This allows using <span style="color: #e66300;">Mobioos Forge</span> for the backend part.
 - Frontend:
   - **Install [Node.js](https://nodejs.org/en/), and [npm](https://www.npmjs.com/)** to be able to run the frontend.
   - *As Javascript development is by default integrated inside VScode, you do not need to install additional extensions*.

-Before going into details about the SPL implementation, the following section will describe in more detail the architecture of the BankWeb application.
+Before going into details about the SPL implementation, the following section will describe the architecture of the BankWeb application in more detail.

 # Architecture

-As this application is made up of a frontend and a backend application, we separated those two applications in two folders bearing the same name.
+As this application comprises a frontend and a backend application, we separated those two applications into two folders bearing the same name.

 ![File explorer](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/architecture/file-explorer.png)

 ## Frontend

-As this application is a simple web application using no frameworks such as Angular or React, its architecture is really simple.
-The application's code and resources are located in the `app` folder, and the entry point of the application is the file `app/index.html`.
+As this is a simple web application using no frameworks such as Angular or React, its architecture is straightforward.
+The application's code and resources are located in the `app` folder, and the entry point is the file `app/index.html`.

 ![File explorer frontend](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/architecture/file-explorer-frontend.png)